GabrielNicolasAvellaneda/boundary-plugin-zookeeper-deprecated/README.md

 Boundary Zookeeper Plugin
 -----------------------------
-Collects metrics from Zookeeper server.
+Collects metrics from Zookeeper server using the **mntr** command.
+Take a look at  [Zookeeper Administrator's Guide](http://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html) for details

 ### Platforms